-Recommended for 9, 10, or 11
+Recommended for 10 and 11

 Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
 The focus of the course is the impact of today's choices on tomorrow's possibilities.
 Topics include: